What are autoimmune diseases and why are they so common these days?

 Exercise– One of the most effective ways to remove unwanted chemical and heavy metals from the body is through sweat.
 Your skin is designed to protect and detoxify your body.
 Why not help it do its job by getting enough exercise to sweat everyday.
 Be sure to rinse the sweat off when you are done so the residue doesn’t have a chance to reenter your body.

 Bowel Cleansing– Recent research is showing a direct connection between gut health, immune function and overall health.
-Some research is evening showing that the bacteria that live in our gut has an effect on the expression of our genes and our mental health.
+Some research is even showing that the bacteria that live in our gut has an effect on the expression of our genes and our mental health.
 What this means is bowel health directly effects how genes function and what they tell the cells of our body to do or become.
 This also means that what we eat effects our mood and perception of the world around us.
 Science has also shown that our bodies replace all cells every 7 years, so we truly are what we eat.
 Here are some basic things you can do to cleanse your bowels.

 *1-3 teaspoons of food grade diatomaceous earth a day mixed in 1 cup of water will cleanse your body and bowels.